ykharitonova/s25-cs9/_lab/lab00.md

 # Introduction

 As a new employee of SecureNet Consulting, your first task is to set up your workspace and learn how to submit your completed tasks for evaluation (grading).
 Your work is evaluated by an autograder.
-Fortunately, you can check your work locally (before turning it in) to ensure that your code is robust.
+Fortunately, you can check your work locally (before turning it in) to ensure your code is robust.

-As always, to understand the big picture of the assignment in front of you, you are expected to first read all instructions from the beginning to the end _before_ you begin implementing any of them.
+As always, to understand the big picture of the assignment in front of you, you are expected to read all instructions from the beginning to the end _before_ you begin implementing any of them.

 ## Goals for this lab